taehoryu/arepo-tutorial/source/Session5.rst

    :width: 600

-NOW, you know how to create initial setup files, compile and run the code, and analyze data.
+NOW, you know how to create initial setup files, compile and run the code, and analyze data!
+We will move onto little more complicated, but more fun examples.